 Participating Pharmacies are designated as retail, preferred retail, specialty and mail-order Pharmacies.
-To view a list of Participating Pharmacies, visit our website at ProvidenceHealthPlan.com.
+To view a list of Participating Pharmacies, visit our website at ProvidenceHealthPlan.com/pharmacy.
 You also may contact Customer Service at the telephone number listed on your Member ID card.

-• Please present your Member ID Card to the Participating Pharmacy at the time you request Services.
-If you have misplaced or do not have your Member ID Card with you, please ask your pharmacist to call us.

-- All Covered Services are subject to the Copayments and/or Coinsurance listed in your Benefit Summary.
+- Please present your Member ID Card to the Participating Pharmacy at the time you request Services.
+If you have misplaced or do not have your Member ID Card with you, please ask your pharmacist to call us. - All Covered Services are subject to the Copayments and/or Coinsurance listed in your Benefit Summary.
 Benefit maximums may also apply as defined in the handbook. - If a generic equivalent exists or becomes available, or if the cost of a brand-name drug changes, the tier placement of the brand-name drug may change, may require Prior Authorization, or the brand-name drug may no longer be covered.
-Additionally, if you choose a brand-name drug when a generic is available, you will be required to pay for the difference in cost between the brand-name drug and the generic drug, and the difference in cost will not apply to your Calendar Year Deductibles and Out-of-Pocket Maximums. - The amount paid by a manufacturer discount and/or copay assistance programs will apply towards your Calendar Year Deductibles and Out-of-Pocket Maximums. - Participating Pharmacies may not charge you more than your Copayment or Coinsurance, except when Deductible and/or coverage limitations apply.
+Additionally, if you or your provider choose a brand-name drug when a generic is available, you will be required to pay for the difference in cost between the brand-name drug and the generic drug, and the difference in cost will not apply to your Calendar Year Deductibles and Out-of-Pocket Maximums. - The amount paid by a manufacturer discount and/or copay assistance programs will apply towards your Calendar Year Deductibles and Out-of-Pocket Maximums, except for amounts paid under the Specialty Pharmacy Variable Copay Program. - Participating Pharmacies may not charge you more than your Copayment or Coinsurance, except when Deductible and/or coverage limitations apply.
 Please contact Customer Service if you are asked to pay more or if you, or the pharmacy, have questions about your Prescription Drug Benefit or need assistance processing your prescription. - Copayments or Coinsurance are due at the time of purchase.
 If the cost of your Prescription Drug is less than your Copayment, you will only be charged the cost of the Prescription Drug. - You may be assessed multiple Copayments for a multi-use or unit-of-use container or package depending on the medication and the number of days supplied. - You may purchase up to a 90-day supply of each maintenance drug at one time using a Participating mail service or preferred retail Pharmacy.
 Not all drugs are covered for more than a 30-day supply, including compounded medications, drugs obtained from specialty pharmacies, and limited distribution pharmaceuticals.
-To obtain prescriptions by mail, your physician or provider can call in or electronically send the prescription, or you can mail your prescription along with your Providence Health Plan Member ID number to one of our Participating mail-order Pharmacies.
-To find our Participating mail-order Pharmacies, please visit our website at ProvidenceHealthPlan.com.
-(Not all prescription drugs are available through our mailorder pharmacies). - Providence Health Plan will provide Members prescription synchronization services for maintenance medications.
-Upon Member or provider request, the Plan will coordinate with Members, providers, and the dispensing pharmacy to synchronize maintenance medication refills so Members can pick up maintenance medications on the same date.
-Members will be responsible for applicable Copayments, Coinsurances and Deductibles. - Diabetes supplies and inhalation extender devices may be obtained at your Participating Pharmacy.
-However, these items are considered medical supplies and devices and are subject to your Medical Supplies benefits, limitations and Copayments and/or Coinsurances.
-See section 4.9.1 and your Benefit Summary.
-Diabetes supplies do not include insulin pump devices, which are covered under your Durable Medical Equipment benefit, section 4.9.4. - Self-administered chemotherapy drugs are covered under section 4.12.8 unless the benefits under this Prescription Drug Benefit allow for lower out-of-pocket costs to you. - Injectable medications received in your Provider's office are covered under section 4.3.5.
+To obtain prescriptions by mail, your physician or provider can call in or electronically send the prescription, or you can mail your prescription along with your Providence Health Plan

+Member ID number to one of our Participating mail-order Pharmacies.
+To find our Participating mail-order Pharmacies, please visit our website at ProvidenceHealthPlan.com/pharmacy.
+(Not all prescription drugs are available through our mail-order pharmacies).